Pressure Injuries

 • Clean and dress wounds frequently to reduce bacterial counts and facilitate healing.

-• Apply transparent films or hydrogels (if exudate is minimal), hydrocolloids (if exudate is light to moderate), alginates or hydrofibers (if exudate is extensive), or foam dressings (for various amounts of exudate).
+• Apply transparent films, hydrocolloids, or hydrogels (if exudate is minimal), alginates or gelling fiber dressings (if exudate is extensive), or foam dressings (for varying amounts of exudate).

-• Treat pain with analgesics, local wound infection with topical antibiotics, and cellulitis or systemic infections with narrow-spectrum systemic antibiotics.
+• Treat pain with analgesics and treat cellulitis or systemic infections with targeted systemic antibiotics.

 • Surgically close large defects, especially those with exposed musculoskeletal structures.